 The Silver age Superman that I grew up with has love affairs with the double L’s (Lois Lane, Lana Lang, Loris Lemuris, etc) but never sex.
 Oh sure, he occasionally kisses Lois Lane but this is not a French kiss.
 Lex Luthor is also a double L. Superman’s Kryptonian name is Kal El and he is of the family of Jor El (yes, more L’s).

 The double L coincidences of Superman’s life are of course an example of synchronicity as defined by Koestler (1972) in his book The Roots of Coincidence but synchronicity was not part of my vocabulary back then.
 I do know because of the double L’s that coincidence was worth paying attention to when reading.
 I grew up to be a person who gets a kick out coincidences.
-My birthday is on April 15 the same day taxes are due.
-The year I was born is 1957 when Sputnik was launched, Sputnik has a major impact on education and I later enter the profession of education.
 I focus on computer assisted language learning at the doctoral level.
 The satellite is a harbinger of the current high tech age.

 The Borg Hugh from Star Trek TNG has the same first name as I do.
 Hugh the Borg does not have a name and designates himself as the third of five.
 I come from a nuclear family of five members and I am the oldest son.
 I am also a third of five.
 Geordi names Hugh as a play on the word “you”.
 I have heard Hugh/you jokes my entire life.